 - Clean gear reducer sight glass and check shaft thrust and play.

-- Power wash tower hot deck and cold deck.
+- Power sh tower hot deck and cold deck.

 - Power wash tower fill and use scale remover as needed.